Welcome to Our Blog on the Camino Portuguese

 Camino Portuguese yellow arrow and shell to Santiago de Compostalla.

-At the bottom of the hill we entered a small park with a pond full of frogs, and a few interesting waterfowl species.
+At the bottom of the hill, we entered a small park with a pond full of frogs, and a few interesting waterfowl species.
 There was also a nice view of a bridge and a church, and we spent quite a bit of time there enjoying the soothing sights and sounds of nature.

 After the brief interlude, we found ourselves walking on the shoulder of an extremely busy highway.
 This was generally bright, hot, and unpleasant, although there was a nice view from a pedestrian bridge.